tjaekel/MaaXBoard-RT_SPIder/README.md

 * second SPI CS signal (a bus with two slaves connected)
 * SYS_CFG: have a persistent storage of system parameters, (e.g. SPI modes)
-* add Web Server:
+* Web Server:
-  to access via Web Browser, from a Python script web page working but incomplete
+  access from a Python script
 * add TFTP:
   transfer files to/from USB Memory Stick
 * add "Pico-C":